Dead Reckoning

 Cast: Humphrey Bogart, Lizabeth Scott, Morris Carnovsky, Charles Cane, William Prince, Marvin Miller

-Crew: John Cromwell (Director), Steve Fisher (Screenplay), Oliver H.P.
-Garrett (Screenplay), Clay Campbell (Makeup Artist), Seymour Friedman (Assistant Director), Morris Stoloff (Music Director)
+Crew: Steve Fisher (Screenplay), Oliver H.P.
+Garrett (Screenplay), John Cromwell (Director), Seymour Friedman (Assistant Director), Clay Campbell (Makeup Artist), Morris Stoloff (Music Director)

 Runtime: 100 minutes